 The value of your products will fluctuate since they’re constantly in production.
 Many businesses use the not-so-kosher practice of backflushing.
 It’s a simple accounting system where you ignore the direct material and direct labor costs.
 Here, the products will have a standard cost.

-What Can a Small Business Manufacturer Learn from Repetitive Manufacturing?
+What Can a Scaling Manufacturer Learn from Repetitive Manufacturing?

 Being in competition against a giant corporation pumping out products via repetitive manufacturing seems scary.